interactart/interactart.github.io/index.md

 ---
 layout: default
+title: Interact Art of Sweden
 ---

-# Welcome
+# Oh, hi there!

 Welcome to Interact Art of Sweden's new website.
 This journey started in 2022, we are exited to see what the future holds.
+Stay tuned or contact
+<contact@interactart.se>!